In the Dark (American TV series): Development

 The series was created by Corinne Kingsbury for The CW, to debut during the 2018–19 television season.
 On January 30, 2018, The CW officially ordered the pilot.
 The series was greenlit on May 11, 2018.

 In the Dark is the first CW primetime series to carry Descriptive Video Service audio, though The CW, as a minor network, is not required to have any DVS provisions under the regulations for audio description for their affiliates, so the base of stations carrying that track is smaller than other networks where carriage of descriptive video is required.
-On January 10, 2019, The CW announced the premiere of the series on April 4 at 9 p.m.
+The series premiered on April 4, 2019.
 On April 24, 2019, The CW renewed the series for a second season, that was originally scheduled to premiere on May 28, 2020, however it was moved to premiere date on April 16, 2020.
 On January 7, 2020, the series was renewed for a third season which premiered on June 23, 2021.
 On February 3, 2021, The CW renewed the series for a fourth season which premiered on June 6, 2022.
 On May 12, 2022, The CW announced that the fourth season will be its last.